input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 single TCP connection).

 The lightweight connections are a logical concept layered on top of TCP.
-Every connection has an integer ID.
+Every connection has an unsigned 32-bit integer ID.
 It is in principle possible to have thousands of lightweight connections multiplexed on a single heavyweight TCP connection.

 The typical style of operation is that the application layer wishes to establish a lightweight connection to an endpoint, and if no heavyweight